adospinoiu/AWS_Employee_Information_Bank/README.md

 #7 Also installed npm sharp which is a way to re-size images down to smaller sizes.

 #8 It now works!
 Images are sent to the S3 bucket.

+#9 To get the images back from S3 bucket ... need to install library @aws-sdk/s3-request-presigner on server side